-One of Dublins oldest pubs, Kehoes is not a shrine to days gone by but, one of Dublins liveliest drinking and social haunts.
+One of Dublin's oldest pubs, Kehoes is not a shrine to days gone by, but you will find instead that it is one of Dublin's liveliest drinking and social haunts.
 Although many things have changed since it opened its doors almost 200 years ago, this unique premises still manages the perfect mix of the old and the new.

 The premises that Kehoes resides in today were completed towards the end of the 19th century in typical Victorian style.
-In Kehoes pub there is stained glass mahogany doors, old Irish snugs, partitions and the entire homely feel throughout the pub.
+Inside you will find stained glass mahogany doors, old Irish snugs, partitions and the entire homely feel throughout the pub.

 Kehoes in located just off Grafton Street on South Anne Street and is a stones throw away from Trinity College, Stephens Green, the museum quarter and the Gaiety Theatre.